SayHiRay/mini-proj/Report.md

 ## 2. Methods for Dimensionality Reduction

 In this section, we give an brief introduction to PCA and random projection.
-We consider that the original data is $d$-dimenxional, and we want to reduce the dimensionality to $k$, where $k <<d$.
+We consider that the original data is $d$-dimensional, and we want to reduce the dimensionality to $k$, where $k <<d$.
 We use $X_{d \times N}$ to denote the original dataset of $N$ $d$-dimensional observations.

 #### 2.1 Principle Component Analysis

-To perform PCA, we first consider the eigenvalue decomposition of the data covariance matrix $XX^T$:
+To perform PCA, we first consider the eigenvalue decomposition of the data covariance matrix $\frac{1}{N-1}XX^T$:
 $$
 \frac{1}{N-1} XX^T = E \Lambda E^T
 $$
 where columns of $E$ is eigenvectors corresponding to the respective eigenvalues in $\Lambda$.
-If a reduced dimensin of $k$ is desired, then the $N$ $k$-dimensional data matrix after dimensionality reduction using PCA can be obtained by computing:
+If a reduced dimension of $k$ is desired, then the $N$ $k$-dimensional data matrix after dimensionality reduction using PCA can be obtained by computing:
 $$
 X_{PCA} = E_k^T X
 $$
-where the $E_k$ of dimension $d \times k$ contains the $k$ eigenvectors corrensponding to the $k$ largest eigenvalues in $\Lambda$.
+where the $E_k$ of dimension $d \times k$ contains the $k$ eigenvectors corresponding to the $k$ largest eigenvalues in $\Lambda$.
 By performing PCA for dimensionality reduction, the mean squared error introduced in the projection is minimized over all possible projections onto a $k$-dimensional space.

 Despite its optimality in a sense, one disadvantage of PCA is it is expensive to compute.
 The time complexity of performing PCA is $O(d^2N+d^3)$.

 #### 2.2 Random Projection and Its Sparse Variant

-Random projection is done using:
+Gaussian random projection (we will call it random projection in this report) is done using:
 $$
 X_{RP} =RX
 $$
 Where $X$ of dimension $d\times N$ is the original data matrix, $R$ of dimension $k \times d$ is the projection matrix, and $X_{RP}$ has dimension $k\times N$.

 The key of random projection is how to get the random matrix $R$.
-In a normal random projection, each entry $r_{ij}$ of $R$ follows $i.i.d$ Ganssian distribution.
+In a Gaussian random projection, each entry $r_{ij}$ of $R$ follows $i.i.d$ Gaussian distribution $\mathcal{N}(0, \frac{1}{k})$.
 The time complexity for generating a random matrix and performing the matrix multiplication in random projection is $O(dkN)$.

 To further save computational savings in practice, there are many sparse variants of random projection.
 One common choice is as the following [2]:
 $$